AvaloniaUI/clang-builder-docker/README.md

   - TBD

 ## Purpose
-- Produce a self-contained, reproducible Docker image suitable for building and distributing C++20 binaries that use libc++20 and can run on older glibc-based Linux distributions.
+- Produce a self-contained, reproducible Docker image suitable for building and distributing C++21 binaries that use libc++21 and can run on older glibc-based Linux distributions.
 - Avoid dependence on GCC/libgcc toolchain components — the image is built around LLVM/Clang toolchain primitives (clang, lld, compiler-rt, libc++/libc++abi, libunwind).

 ### Why this approach
 - Many modern C++ projects rely on libc++ features and Clang-specific toolchains.
 Distributing binaries that run on older distros requires building against older glibc or producing compatible artifacts.
-- By providing a controlled image with Clang20 + libc++20 and careful sysrooting against Debian 11, you can produce binaries that run on Debian 11 and similar ancient glibc targets without requiring end-user compilers.
+- By providing a controlled image with clang 21 + libc++ 21 and careful sysrooting against Debian 11, you can produce binaries that run on Debian 11 and similar ancient glibc targets without requiring end-user compilers.
 - The build avoids GCC and libgcc entirely; runtime dependencies are resolved with libc++/libunwind/clang-built runtime libs.

 ## Quick usage